ElazarK/content-docs/playbooks/Checkpoint_Firewall_Configuration_Backup.md

-Triggers a backup task on each firewall appliance and pulls the resulting file into the war room via SCP.
+Triggers a backup task on each firewall appliance and pulls the resulting file into the War Room via SCP.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.